Most collapses don’t announce themselves. They keep their appointments.

 “Judge Richard Bates.”

-He gave the name anyway.
-Kept it level.
-Like it mattered.
-The guard didn’t bother turning the screen.
-His eyes drifted to the televisions first.
-Leo stepping away from the microphones, then back to him.
+The guard looked at the televisions first.
+Leo stepping from the microphones, then toward the camera.
 Whatever ease had been there slipped.
-The chair creaked as the guard stood, bringing them eye to eye.
+The chair creaked as the guard rose, bringing them eye to eye.

 “You’re not on it,” he said, low and clipped.
 “You can step aside or head back to Baltimore.”